Edgio Security is designed to secure your web applications against malicious and unwanted traffic.

 Step 3: Monitor Threats

-The Threats view on the Security dashboard illustrates threat detection trends and lists recent illegitimate requests.
+The Security dashboard illustrates threat detection trends and lists recent requests that violated your security policy.
 This dashboard is a useful tool for:

 - Verifying that a new or an updated security policy will not impact legitimate traffic.